Millersville University of Pennsylvania logo

 1859

-Renamed "Millersville State Normal School"
+Renamed "Millersville State Normal School."

 1894

-Biemesderfer Executive Center (Old Library) completed
+The Biemesderfer Executive Center (Old Library) was completed.

 1927

-Becomes a state teachers' college
+Became a state teachers' college.

 1959

-Renamed "Millersville State College"
+Renamed "Millersville State College."

 1983